nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## Block based web-socket waiter transaction awaiting

-Web-socket RPC based `waiter.EventWaiter` uses `header_of_added_block` notifications subscription to manage transaction awaiting.
-To support old NeoGo RPC servers (older than 0.105.0) that do not have block headers subscription ability, event-based waiter fallbacks to the old way of block monitoring with `block_added` notifications subscription.

-Removal of stale RPC server compatibility code from `waiter.EventWaiter` is scheduled for Jun-Jul 2024 (~0.107.0 release).

 ## Dump*Slot() methods of `vm.Context`

 The following new methods have been exposed to give access to VM context slot contents